Consensys/EthereumRegistrationAuthority/README.md

 ### Domain Info Interface
 The DomainInfo contract holds a map of key - value pairs.
 Keys are generated from Raw Keys via `keccak256` algorithm.
-Depending on API layer, Keys or Raw Keys are used in the API to set and retreive values.
+Depending on API layer, Keys or Raw Keys are used in the API to set and retrieve values.
 Keys and Raw Keys are case sensitive.

 As a guideline, we recommend that Raw Keys are structured as follows: